16 - 20 februari 2006

 vpro radio

-Lecture about the two new pieces, Wallpapers and Crisis Transformation, I made for the exhibition Coda PaperArt.
-Both pieces are inspired by the economical and social crisis that Greece has to deal with since 2009.
-Background information and more about the conditions during the making process will be shared with the public during the lecture.
-As well as the similarities of the new installations with earlier ones and my relation with paper.
+Lecture about the two new series, Wallpapers and Crisis Transformation special made for the exhibition Coda PaperArt.
+Both series are inspired by the economical and social crisis that Greece has to deal with since 2009.
+Background information and more about the conditions during the making process will be shared with the public.
+As well as the similarities of the new installations with earlier ones and my relation to the paper material.

 Watou (BE)